kevin-hinz/slvs-docs-wiki/Connected-Mode.md

 * You can extend rule descriptions in [SonarQube](https://docs.sonarqube.org/latest/user-guide/rules/overview/#rule-details) and [SonarCloud](https://docs.sonarcloud.io/digging-deeper/rules/#rule-details) to let users know how your organization uses a particular rule or give more insight into a rule.
 * Note that the extension will be available to non-admin users as a normal part of the rule details.

 In your SonarQube or SonarCloud instance, go to the Rule you want to edit in the **Rules** tab, then click the **Extend Description** button to open a field box that will accept your Markdown-formatted text.
-What you add to the rule from your SonarQube or SonarCloud server will be seen in user’s instance of Visual Studio.
+What you add to the rule from your SonarQube or SonarCloud server will be seen in the user’s instance of Visual Studio.

 ![Extended Rule Descriptions](images/ConnectedMode/CM_ExtendedRuleDescription_v6_14.png)